vinaynaidu/blog/_posts/2015-09-08-custom-slackbot-integration.markdown

         text=94070
     }

 Public channels are identified by `channel_id`, private channels are identified by `private_channel_id`, and DM's (direct messages) are identified by `user_id`.
 However, `channel_id` property is named ambiguously, and will contain `private_channel_id` or `user_id` when posted from private channel and DM respectively.
-Simply put, we can always send the response with original `channel_id` to post to the same place the slash command was issued from.
+Simply put, we can always send the response with original `channel_id` to post to the same place the slash command was issued from, regardless of where it was issued from - DM, public or private groups.

-The key to posting in any channel - public, private, or DM, is the `channel_id`.
-Even though it's identified with `user_id`, the `channel_id` contains the right id for any channel or DM.

 Once you follow the brain dead simple instructions to setup a slash command, Slack generates a unique `Token` for that integration.
 This token will have to be included in any response json that is being sent as a reply.